martinjrobins/diffsol/README.md

-# Diffeq
+# Diffsol

-Diffeq is a library for solving ordinary differential equations (ODEs) or semi-explicit differential algebraic equations (DAEs) in Rust.
-You can use it out-of-the-box with vectors and matrices from the [nalgebra](https://nalgebra.org) crate, or you can implement your own types by implementing the various vector and matrix traits in `diffeq`.
+Diffsol is a library for solving ordinary differential equations (ODEs) or semi-explicit differential algebraic equations (DAEs) in Rust.
+You can use it out-of-the-box with vectors and matrices from the [nalgebra](https://nalgebra.org) crate, or you can implement your own types by implementing the various vector and matrix traits in diffsol.

 **Note**: This library is still in the early stages of development and is not ready for production use.
 The API is likely to change in the future.